...Highlights: dolphins, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 Mamsa Point

 Mamsa is the local word for jacks and they are here, sometimes in incredible numbers.
-However as you may expect from Apo Island, the species are numerous.
+However as scuba divers might expect from Apo Island, the species are numerous.
 The currents can fairly whip up at Mamsa Point, so it is mostly for experienced divers, although at times the currents might be too much for anyone to enter the water.
 Other fish enjoying the nutrient bounty that the running currents deliver are groupers, big-eye trevally, blacktips and whitetips.
 Less mobile diners include large barrel sponges, sea urchins and lots of featherstars.

 Look out for sunburst butterflyfish, scorpionfish, lionfish, frogfish and moray eels all around the reef.
 If you turn to face the blue you might see pelagic tuna who have more than a passing interest in the massive school of jacks.
 You might also see one or several eagle rays seeming to hover in the current or swimming against it, apparently with the minimum of effort.